Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Science interpretation

 Note that, given the results we presented in section \ref{sec:results}, we expect LISA to be sensitive to tensions as low as $G\mu =10^{-16.0} $, which translates into energy scales roughly of $10^{11}~\text{GeV}$.
 Therefore, even including foregrounds, we will be able to probe new physics in energy scales not accessible to terrestrial accelerators.
 This intermediate scale falls below the typical energy range of Grand Unification Theory (GUT) and it could so far only be probed indirectly via, for example, proton decay searches in certain models.

-On the other hand, current numerical studies of Nambu-Goto cosmic string networks seem to indicate that the scaling distribution of non-intersecting loops peaks at around $\alpha \sim 0.1$ \cite{Blanco-Pillado:2013qja}.
+On the other hand, numerical studies of Nambu-Goto cosmic string networks that we used in this paper (Model II) seem to indicate that the scaling distribution of non-intersecting loops peaks at around $\alpha \sim 0.1$ \cite{Blanco-Pillado:2013qja}.
 A substantial departure from this regime could be, in principle, identified using a Model I reconstruction.
 Finding a large departure from the preferred value of $\alpha$ would likely point to a more complex cosmic string model than the one discussed here.
-Numerical simulations of strings with reduced intercommutation probability~\cite{Avgoustidis:2005nv}, for instance, suggest that the production of small loops may be favoured in cosmic superstring networks.
+Numerical simulations of strings with reduced intercommutation probability~\cite{Avgoustidis:2005nv}, for example, suggest that the production of small loops may be favored in cosmic superstring networks.
 Such a departure from the expected values of $\alpha$ could also hint at the possibility of a much richer string micro-physics than that of the strings studied in this paper.
 Models with such new internal structure have been suggested in the literature ~\cite{Witten:1984eb,Nielsen:1987fy,Carter:1990nb,Vilenkin:1990mz}, but the details of loop production and their implications in terms of their GW signatures are much less understood at this point.
+Alternatively, interpretations of such a deviation could potentially result from the possibility known in the literature as Model III \cite{Ringeval:2005kr, Lorenz:2010sm, Auclair:2019zoz, Auclair:2020oww}.